Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,675.5415333333333,706.3389666666667.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Will combat be expanded upon?
 More enemies?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=675&end=707
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: What is the status of Crab Boss?](./yt-fvD3g8wvTt0.md) [https://www.youtube.com/watch?v=fvD3g8wvTt0](https://www.youtube.com/watch?v=fvD3g8wvTt0)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Still adding the Crab Queen to Satisfactory?](./yt-eYSj1mtYFZI.md) [https://www.youtube.com/watch?v=eYSj1mtYFZI](https://www.youtube.com/watch?v=eYSj1mtYFZI)

 ### Topics